CompanyTownLegacy/CompanyTownLegacy.github.io/pages/about.md

 # About {{ site.title }}

-Welcome to Company Town Legacy, a site that documents the history of Potlatch, Idaho.
+Welcome to Company Town Legacy, a site that explores what happens to a company town when the company leaves.

+`Company Town Legacy` explores the lasting effects of blueprints established by corporations on towns created to support particular industries and to recruit and retain workers.

+This project focuses on Potlatch, Idaho, once home to the world's largest white pine mill.
+At the turn of the 20th century, the lumber industry established this town to provide work, basic amenities, and initial government structures.
+Residents' lives were shaped by connections between corporations and local governments for everything from cradle to grave.

+Such dynamics were common across the Pacific Northwest in the United States in lumber, mining, aluminum, railroad, and shipping industries.

-`Company Town Legacy` is a place that explores what happens to a company town when the company leaves.
+This project documents lives of residents in a company town and also considers what happens once the company leaves.

-Currently, Company Town Legacy includes digital history projects about Potlatch, Idaho and oral histories of Riverside Dance Hall.

 ## Learn about: